GunnarKarlsson/android-dashboard/README.md

 ## AI insights

-The dashboard app submits a normalized logcat error log to a Chat Completions API of your choice, and display the responses.
+The dashboard app submits a normalized logcat error log to a Chat Completions API of your choice, and displays the response.
 Before dispatch to the API, error and fatal logcat lines are summarized, noise-stripped and filtered to remove secret data.

 When the mix of errors changes, the app posts again, with a cooldown.